gwannemacher/recipes/chicken-tortilla-soup.md

 ## Directions

-- [ ] Heat oil in large saucepan over medium-high heat
-- [ ] Add chopped onion and celery; cook, stirring frequently, for about 5 minutes and until veggies are soft
+- [ ] Saute chopped onion and celery, stirring frequently, for about 5 minutes until soft
 - [ ] Add garlic; cook, stirring frequently, for about 1 minute
 - [ ] Add tomatoes; cook, stirring frequently, for about 5 minutes and until tomatoes are soft
 - [ ] Set aside